Stevenwaheed/Library_Management_System/individual_report_2.md

   2- setCountry: Setter method for the Country.

-  3- getPublisher: Setter method for the Publisher.
+  3- getPublisher: Getter method for the Publisher.

-  4- getCountry: Setter method for the Country.
+  4- getCountry: Getter method for the Country.

   5- checkOut: Method to check out Newspaper.